neuroinfo-os/deep-bottleneck/docs/intro-2-ANN-Entropy.rst

 ::

   Think of a new activation function with some advantages over the popular ones.
-Run an expriment to compare its perfocrmance with the other.
-If it outperform the popular one, publish a paper on it.
+Run an expriment to compare its perfocrmance with the others.
+If it outperforms the hot ones, publish a paper on it.